 Most mortgages issued are Conventional mortgages, and most Conventional mortgages fall under the Conforming loan limits.

-Under Government-backed mortgage, you have FHA, VA and USDA mortgages.
-Out of the three the FHA mortgage program is the most popular.
+Under a Government-backed mortgage, you have FHA, VA, and USDA mortgages.
+Out of the three, the FHA mortgage program is the most popular.
 FHA stands for Federal Housing Administration.

 The second most popular Government-backed mortgage program is the VA which stands for Veterans Administration.